xryanglab/CASREL/README.md

   -h, --help            show this help message and exit

   --splice_file YOUR_AS_FILE
-                        path to the single-cell AS matrix file.
+                        path to the single-cell AS matrix file ('output files' of the step 'Prepare the single-cell AS matrix').
 If the path is xxx, we expect there would be xxx_start.csv and xxx_end.csv to represent the 3’ and 5’ AS data. xxx_start.csv and xxx_end.csv can also be obtained from the BAM files by SCASL.

   --gene_file YOUR_RBP_EXPRESSION_FILE
                         path to the single-cell RBP expression file.
 Should be a csv file.